 Students in Classrooms

-Are you a student at Nottingham Trent University or the University of Nottingham?
-Find out how you can use your experience to be a positive role model for young people who are considering higher education.
+Use your experience as a student at NTU to become a positive role model for young people who are considering higher education.

 Make a difference to the lives of young people in Nottinghamshire